Skip to content

 Elicit Feedback

-• Avoid defensive responses, even if feedback is perceived as inappropriate
+• Avoid defensiveness, even if the feedback feels off-target.

-• Ask for clarification or a specific example
+• Ask for clarification or concrete examples when needed.

 Tips for Eliciting Feedback